cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 #### cohttp

-In [my opam repo](https://github.com/cgreenhalgh/opam-android-repository) as "opam install android-cohttp"
+In [my opam repo](https://github.com/cgreenhalgh/opam-android-repository) as `opam install android-cohttp`

 Note: require mirage & mirage-net to be installed first (not integrated with repo yet).